 The Franklins are an incredible bird-watching site.
 Over 100 species of birds visit or live here, including golden eagles, ash-throated flycatchers, calliope hummingbirds and pyrrhuloxia.
 Visit the park’s bird blind in the Tom Mays Unit to see some of these birds.

-Existing vegetation typifies the northern Chihuahuan Desert, with lechuguilla, sotol, ocotillo, several yuccas and numerous cacti.
-The Franklins are the only known location in Texas for a number of plant species, including the Southwest barrel cactus.
+Plants here are typical of the northern Chihuahuan Desert.
+Lechuguilla, sotol, ocotillo, several yuccas and numerous cacti grow in the park.
+The Franklins are the only known location in Texas for a number of plant species, including the Southwestern barrel cactus.